Chocolate (Kylie Minogue song): Critical response

 The A.V.
 Club critic Andy Battaglia felt the ballad was successful in terms of execution and described it as "a breeze of finger-snap funk."
 Adrien Begrand from PopMatters singled it out as a highlight from the second half of Body Language, commenting that it "keeps the last half of the album from being a complete waste of time."
 Favouring Minogue's vocal performance, Eric Seguy from Stylus Magazine wrote: "Kylie proves herself to be a consummate entertainer, breezing through the chill muzak of "Promises" and "Chocolate"'s wild disco jam with equal ease."
 Slant Magazine editor Sal Cinquemani likened Minogue's vocals to that of British electronic music duo Mono and felt the tone of the song resembled the "gauzy melancholy" of Madonna's 1994 album Bedtime Stories.
 A mixed review came from The Guardian critic Helen Pidd, who acknowledged the song's commercial appeal but felt it "sounds too dated to pack any punch in the age of Beyoncé and Missy Elliott."
 Spin magazine criticised the vocals for being over-processed and the lyrics for lacking substance.
 The magazine also felt that the theme of the song had already been covered by "minor artists" like American singer–songwriter Mandy Moore.

 Retrospective critical reviews of "Chocolate" have been favourable.
 Writing in The Monthly in 2021, Lesley Chow described the song, along with Body Language's lead single "Slow", as "surely two of the most riveting marriages of art and music ever produced", adding that "with these releases, Kylie and her team became part of an unlikely vanguard in pop".
-Writing for the Herald Sun, Cameron Adams placed it at number 45 on his list of the singer's best songs in honor of her 50th birthday, calling it "the most breathless of all her songs — she sounds like she recorded it after running around the block five times.
+Writing for the Herald Sun, Cameron Adams placed it at number 45 on his list of the singer's best songs in honour of her 50th birthday, calling it "the most breathless of all her songs — she sounds like she recorded it after running around the block five times.
 Yet it's still ultra sexy — Kylie's never crossed the line from sexy to skanky and it's an increasingly fine line".
 Guillermo Alonso, from the Spanish edition of Vanity Fair, said that "if there was a successful R&B approach [made by the singer] in the 21st century, it was undoubtedly 'Chocolate', a sophisticated, sensual and enveloping song".